LaPlace, Louisiana: European colonization

 Present-day LaPlace was settled by German immigrants in the early 18th century during Louisiana's French colonial period, as part of a larger settlement on the bank of the Mississippi called Karlstein.
 Karlstein was one of the four settlements collectively known as the "German Coast" (la Côte des Allemands), having been populated by German-speaking immigrants since 1721.
 French and Acadians intermarried with the Germans, and the area came to be known as Bonnet Carré (French for "square bonnet").
 The name Bonnet Carré was inspired by the right-angle turn of the Mississippi river near the settlement and its resemblance to a square bonnet.

 1811 Slave Revolt

-Manual Andry built Woodland plantation in 1793 and cultivated sugarcane.
-The crop was lucrative if brutal methods were used, as had been common in Haiti (and had led to a successful slave rebellion there).
+Manual Andry built Woodland plantation in 1793 and forced enslaved people to cultivate sugarcane there.
+The amount of money he stole from their forced labor was sizable.
+Severe violence was inflicted on the enslaved people, as had been common in Haiti (and had led to a successful slave rebellion there).

 In early January 1811, slaves at Woodland Plantation and several nearby plantations attempted the German Coast Uprising.
 A group of 200-500 slaves armed with guns, axes, and cane knives set out from LaPlace to conquer New Orleans and gain freedom for themselves and others.
 Local white "militia" men crushed the rebellion within three days, and nearly 100 slaves were either killed in battle, slaughtered by pursuing militia, or executed after summary trials by planter tribunals.
 Although more slaves may have participated in the Black Seminole rebellion in 1836 and the whole of the Second Seminole War, this is now considered the largest slave rebellion.